lucadelu/pyModis/docs/source/scripts/modis_download.rst

     -e  --enddaythe   day to finish download, if you want change data you have to use this format YYYY-MM-DD ([default=None] use delta option)
-    -x                this is useful for debug the download -j                download also the jpeg files [default=True] -O                download only one day, it set delta=1
+    -x                this is useful for debugging the download -j                download also the jpeg files [default=True] -O                download only one day, it set delta=1